glaukiol1/glaukiol1/README.md

 <br/>

 I am now working as a freelancer,
 #### hire me [here](https://www.fiverr.com/s2/32f47bbaaf)!
-I can make full stack websites, upgrade your current one, and make you a full stack website.
+I can make upgrade your current website, make just the front-end or make you a full stack website!
 You can checkout a demo website [here](https://glaukiol1.github.io/demo-website-1).
 #### Why choose me?
 - Fully responsive design for mobile & desktop.
 - CSS3 Animations & Transform.